top of page

 • The architectural and historical features of the building.

-• Recording and deciphering the 52 severely eroded headstone inscriptions with professional archaeologists this summer.
+• Recording and deciphering the 54 headstone inscriptions using advanced imaging techniques.

-• Benjamin Biddlecombe's tomb - the only surviving marked grave.
+• Repairs to the box tomb - the only surviving marked grave.

-• A permanent exhibition of the chapel's history in the vestry space.
+• A permanent exhibition of the chapel's history in the vestry.

 • The chapel's history from 1810 to 1985 is documented in Eric Smith's booklet “A Light in the Forest”.
-A revised edition this book will bring the history up to the present day and include details of the chapel's renovation and recent change of use.
-Footnotes to Eric's original text will incorporate our research.
+A revised edition this book will bring the history up to the present day and will also include a history of retail in the village.

 • We are partnering with St Barbe Museum whbring a wealth of expertise, knowledge and contacts who we can engage as advisors and participants in the Chapel Story project.